ArturBDelpupo/TCC-NPK-Prediction/README.md

 # Soil NPK Prediction using Non-Linear Stacking

-This repository contains the source code and development files for the Undergraduate Thesis focused on predicting soil macronutrients (Nitrogen, Phosphorus, and Potassium).
+This repository contains the source code and development files for the Master's Thesis focused on predicting soil macronutrients (Nitrogen, Phosphorus, and Potassium).

 ## Description

 A soil nutrient prediction system for Nitrogen (N), Phosphorus (P), and Potassium (K) using data from the LUCAS Soil 2015 project.

-The main objective is to evaluate the performance of Non-Linear ML Methods and Stacking techniques accuracy of regression and classification models applied to remote sensing and climate data.
+The main objective is to evaluate the performance of Non-Linear Machine Learning methods and Stacking techniques to improve the accuracy of regression and classification models applied to remote sensing and climate data.

 ## Methodology